 Distribution: This primarily Mexican highland species reaches the United States only in southeastern Arizona, southwestern New Mexico, and Trans-Pecos Texas (Scott 2020).
-New Mexico's breeding population of this migratory species is found primarily in the Peloncillo Mountains in Hidalgo County, where it occurs regularly in several mid-elevation canyons (most regularly in Post Office, Skeleton, Cottonwood, and Clanton canyons) and occasionally in Guadalupe Canyon.
+New Mexico's breeding population of this migratory species is found primarily in the Peloncillo Mountains in Hidalgo County, where it occurs in several mid-elevation canyons including Post Office, Skeleton, Cottonwood, Clanton and Guadalupe canyons (eBird 2024).
 Away from the Peloncillo Mountains, single vagrants have strayed north and east to Grant, Sierra, Luna, and Eddy counties.
 This species uses rugged canyons, slopes in dry mountain ranges (especially rocky hillsides and talus slopes), and dry washes vegetated with desert scrub, such as shrubby trees (juniper, piñon, oak), cactus, yucca, ocotillo, and agave.

 Current Status: This hummingbird was listed as threatened in New Mexico in 1985.
-The Peloncillo Mountains population is small; surveys from 1990 through 2006 detected about 20 breeding females annually.
+The Peloncillo Mountains population is small, and surveys from 1990 through 2006 detected about 20 breeding females annually; no surveys have occurred in recent years.